Transition to universal credit: Northern Ireland

-- Welfare Supplementary Payments Regulations (Northern Ireland) 2016 (SR.No.178/2016) - New regulations have been issued in relation to Welfare Supplementary Payments to be paid to households with children in Northern Ireland who have their Housing Benefit reduced due to the benefit cap.
+- Welfare Supplementary Payments Regulations (Northern Ireland) 2016 (SR.No.178/2016) - New regulations in relation to Welfare Supplementary Payments to be paid to households with children in Northern Ireland who have their Housing Benefit reduced due to the benefit cap.

 Updated 4 October 2017